 - Use and drink high-quality coffee of clear origin.
 These can be mentioned as “Specialty Coffee” with complete information about where to grow and grower.
-The money you spend on those bags a lot of coffee may go to the farmer more directly than other floating coffees.
+With the money you spend on those bags, much of the coffee may go to the farmer more directly than other floating coffees.

 - Cherish every coffee you drink.
-Each flavor in a cup of coffee is how many cups of sweat, boiling tears.
+Each flavor in a cup of coffee is how many cups of sweat and boiling tears.

 - Share with everyone about the fundamental role of farmers in creating coffee beans.

-- Finally, come down to the coffee farm to talk and share with the farmers here if you have the opportunity.
+- Finally, come down to the coffee farm to talk and share with the farmers.